 - Consider charging a monthly retainer for ‘bitty’ tasks.

-- A VAs job is to ‘sort sh*t out’ – you don’t necessarily need to do the job yourself!
+- Remember that, as a Virtual Assistant, your job is – you don’t necessarily need to do the job yourself!
 A client might want a website building, it would be insane to learn to be a web developer when you can just find one and project manage the task.

 - Don’t take on anything that doesn’t fit in with your other clients, existing tasks or your business model such as being completely virtual or being able to work around family commitments etc.